bbazwalt/whatsapp-clone/README.md

 • Implemented real-time chat functionalities such as personal chat, group chat, user profile pictures, user search & utilized Spring Security with JWT for secure Login & Signup.
 Deployed the application on Vercel.

-• Utilized external API endpoints such as Railway MySQL Server & Cloudinary API for image storage.
+• Deployed Spring Boot Application on Railway.
+Utilized external API endpoints such as Cloudinary API for image storage.
 Employed Spring Boot WebSocket for backend operations & leveraged StompJS & SockJS for real-time communication on the frontend which can improve user engagement, satisfaction, collaboration & productivity up to 20%.

 ## Login Page: